-Do you want to get the word out about your business to the people that matter the most in your markets?
-Are you looking for a simple, cost effective and proven solution for mailing to entire neighborhoods?
+Do you want to get the word out about your business to the people who matter the most in your market?
+Are you looking for a simple, cost-effective, and proven solution for mailing to entire neighborhoods or reaching every mailbox?
 EDDM may be perfect for you!

 What is EDDM you ask?
-EDDM is a bulk mailing option offered by the United States Postal Service that allows your business to reach potential customers without knowing their address.
+EDDM stands for Every Door Direct Mail and is a bulk mailing option offered by the United States Postal Service that allows your business to reach potential customers without knowing their address.
 Simply choose the mailing routes you feel would benefit your business and your mail pieces will be delivered to every active address on your designated route.

 Is EDDM the right bulk mailing option for your direct mail marketing?